-Whenever you feel down in your spiritual life, sing a hymn or a contemporary gospel song to uplift your spirits, and encourage your Christian faith.
+Whenever you feel down in your spiritual life, sing a hymn or a contemporary gospel song to uplift your spirits and encourage your Christian faith.
 If you are interested in knowing more about the impact of godly music on faith, read this article by BJ Gonzalvo on How Music Leads to God

-9. Show Generosity Towards the Less Fortunate
+9. Show Generosity and Kindness to the Less Fortunate in Society

 To strengthen your faith in God, you need to help the needy.

 Exercising a spirit of benevolence empties you of selfishness and enables you to build a Christ-like character.

 A generous spirit brings fulfillment to your life as well as spiritual progress.
 By giving liberally to the poor, you recognize God as the owner of everything.
 The Bible gives this promise:

 Whoever gives to the poor will not want, but he who hides his eyes will get many a curse.
 (Proverbs 28:27, ESV)

 God remembers and records everything you do for the less fortunate members of society.